-For thousands of years the permanence of concrete has made it an ideal construction and design medium for architects, engineers and builders.
+For thousands of years the permanence of concrete has made it an ideal construction and design medium.
+Architects, engineers and builders have relied on in for centuries.
 Even the word “concrete” is often used as an adjective to describe the reality, longevity and durability of everything from objects to ideas.
 Despite this long and proven track record, some of the latest design and repair trends in overlays, toppings and coatings have revealed a critical fail point in that permanence concept: inadequate surface preparation.

 Adequate surface preparation is rarely as appealing as putting down that last coat of sealer and admiring a job well done.
-It receives little fanfare and rarely makes the cover of trade magazines, yet it’s the most important aspect of any project and can quickly undo the skilled hand of any artisan.
+It receives little fanfare.
+It also rarely makes the cover of trade magazines.
+However, it’s the most important aspect of any project and can quickly undo the skilled hand of any artisan.

 Due to its often dull and monotonous nature, surface prep is often neglected or overlooked.
 Most of the neglect comes from good installers who have a specific standard they follow for every job without ever completely understanding how or why.
 This leaves the broad variety of slabs and substrates treated the same, despite their differences, and many variables unanswered.